JobBridge: History

 Ireland's former social affairs minister Joan Burton, meanwhile, considered the scheme to have been a success.
 She said that a further 1,000 internships would be provided for and claimed on 9 May 2012 that 38% of those on JobBridge (797 people) had gone on to full-time employment.
 At first sight, that looked like a qualified success, but at closer inspection, it became clear that JobBridge failed to provide proper jobs for the unemployed.
 The government's Indecon report showed that 59% of people did not complete their internships.
 The government euphemistically referred to them as internships that ‘were ended before their scheduled timeframe', or as 'early-completers'.
 The government claimed that nearly 60% of internships resulted in employment.
-This was just more spin, only 19.5% progressed immediately to get a job with their 'host company', the rest was made up of people who gain employment afterwards which did not have any direct link to JobBridge.
-Also, only 45% of these were in full-time paid employment.

-The government study also found a large percentage of employers were highly or fairly unlikely to take on a paid employee in the absence of the JobBridge scheme.
-This meant that the scheme was creating a process where workers went through what was in effect a 9-month long interview process.
-The government study found that 3% of employers (over 200 companies) admitted to displacing existing jobs, yet the government only barred 35 companies from the scheme.

-“JobBridge is not just an attack on those seeking work but also part of a much broader attempt to reduce the pay and conditions of workers in all sectors of the economy,” commented CWU Youth Committee Chair, Derek Keenan.
-“The scheme has depressed real job creation by allowing employers to avail of a free labour pool of unemployed workers desperate to get a foothold within the labour market.
-This abuse must cease; everyone deserves to be paid for their labour and we are calling on the government to phase out the scheme,” he added.
+"JobBridge is not just an attack on those seeking work but also part of a much broader attempt to reduce the pay and conditions of workers in all sectors of the economy," commented CWU Youth Committee Chair, Derek Keenan.
+"The scheme has depressed real job creation by allowing employers to avail of a free labour pool of unemployed workers desperate to get a foothold within the labour market.
+This abuse must cease; everyone deserves to be paid for their labour and we are calling on the government to phase out the scheme," he added.

 A Republic of Telly sketch compared JobBridge with the Oscar-winning film 12 Years a Slave.
-The sketch compared the government's JobBridge scheme to slavery, making several salient points, including "Why don't they just create real jobs" and "I thought the whole point of an internship was that you had a job at the end?"
+The sketch compared the government's JobBridge scheme to slavery, "Why don't they just create real jobs" and "I thought the whole point of an internship was that you had a job at the end?"

 In September 2014, there was controversy over the scheme's use for hiring school cleaners.
 The Department of Social Protection subsequently removed all references to school cleaners and caretakers from the JobBridge register.